 FHWA offers FREE technical assistance to State and local agencies that are interested in learning more about using USLIMITS2.
 This includes answering questions, providing in-person workshops, providing virtual workshops held via web conference, and giving presentations about USLIMITS2.
 To request technical assistance, send an email to help@uslimits.org

-USLIMITS2 was developed based on research through National Cooperative Highway Research Program (NCHRP) Project 3-67 and considers all major factors used by practitioners to make engineering judgment in determining an appropriate speed limit.
+USLIMITS2 was developed based on research through National Cooperative Highway Research Program (NCHRP) Project 3-67.
+An expert panel, comprised of experienced traffic engineers and other subject matter experts, provided input to the development of the decision rules and logic flow employed within the tool.
+USLIMITS2 considers all major factors used by practitioners to make engineering judgment in determining an appropriate speed limit.
 This includes: operating speed (50th and 85th percentile), annual average daily traffic, roadway characteristics and geometric conditions, level of development in the area around the road, crash and injury rates, presence of on-street parking, and extent of ped/bike activity, as well as several others depending on the road type.
-These factors are further described in the User Guide, NCHRP 3-67 report, and Decision Rules documentation.
+For detailed information on the input factors and the expert system decision rules, please refer to the User Guide, NCHRP 3-67 report, and Decision Rules documentation.

 Disclaimer: The U.S. Government assumes no liability for the use of the information contained in this tool.
 This tool does not constitute a standard, specification, or regulation.